google/WebFundamentals/src/content/en/updates/2015/06/Media-Source-Extensions-for-Audio.md

 ## Appendix A: Creating Gapless Content

 Creating gapless content can be hard to get right.
-Below we'll walk through how the [Sintel](http://www.sintel.org/){: .external } media used in this demo were created.
+Below we'll walk through creation of the [Sintel](http://www.sintel.org/){: .external } media used in this demo.
 To start you'll need a copy of the [lossless FLAC soundtrack](http://media.xiph.org/sintel/Jan_Morgenstern-Sintel-FLAC.zip) for Sintel; for posterity, the SHA1 is included below.
 For tools, you'll need [FFmpeg](http://ffmpeg.org/), [MP4Box](http://gpac.wp.mines-telecom.fr/mp4box/), [LAME](http://lame.sourceforge.net/), and an OSX installation with [afconvert](https://developer.apple.com/library/mac/documentation/Darwin/Reference/Manpages/man1/afconvert.1.html).

     unzip Jan_Morgenstern-Sintel-FLAC.zip